MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-change-layout-currently-used-report.md

 If you selected a built-in RDLC or Word report layout, then no further action is required, and the layout will be used the next time the report is run.

 ## To change the custom layout to use for a report layout
 You may also want to change the currently used custom layout.
-For more information, see [Create and Modify a Custom Report or Document Layout](ui-how-create-custom-report-layout.md).
+For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).

 All custom report layouts that exist for report layouts in a company are listed on the **Custom Report Layouts** page.
 On the **Report Layout Selection** page, you can see which custom layouts are available for each report in the **Custom Layouts** FactBox.